Latz3/StationFinder/CONTRIBUTING.md

   * Nachname defines the last name of the officer
   * Label defines the combined name of the officer

-4. Finally, send the files to sfprojectws2018@googlemail.com.
+4. Finally, upload the csv files via the File Upload Tab in the app.
 I will then add the data to the existing tables.\
  Thanks :)